divyalal712/task-skoleinfo/README.md

-This microservice contains some APIs to create, get and delete school info-- Task.
+This microservice contains some APIs to create, get and delete skole info-- Task.

 #Prerequisites
 Before you begin, ensure you have the following installed: